mpavezb/CarND-Advanced-Lane-Lines/writeup.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+**Shortcomings**
+- The implemented pipeline is not using information from previous frames, so:
+  - There is no low pass filter implemented for the polynomials.
+  - There is no optimization based on polynomial confidence.
+- The following assumptions are made:
+  - Car is not doing a lane departure maneuver.
+  - Daylight/Shadow contitions as in the sample images.
+  - There is no car directly in front.
+  - Lines are not occluded.
+  - There is always 2 lane lines.

+**Improvements**
+- Edge detection can be improved to further remove noise.
+For instance, morphologic operations can help to remove lonely pixels.
+- Healthy checks can be added over the detected lane polynomials, to discriminate based on curvature, position or on how parallel the lines are.